 To me, it's basic politeness.
 Providing internet access to guests is kind of like providing heat and electricity, or a hot cup of tea.

 We're working together to advocate for a world where the Internet will be available to more people while also using the spectrum more efficiently.
 And we are working to debunk myths (and confront truths) about open wireless while creating technologies and legal precedent to ensure it is safe, private, and legal to open your network.

-Join us.
-If you're a technologist, you can join the discussion on our technical mailing list.
 If you're an open wireless supporter, embed a widget onto your site.
 And if you're an organization or independent advocate willing to actively contribute to the Movement, send an introductory email to email@example.com.
 Everyone can stay abreast of happenings at the Open Wireless Movement by following our blog.
 Press inquiries?
 Email firstname.lastname@example.org.

 Reasons for Open Wireless